Hao-Laboratory/OAM-Ctrl/README.md

 ### Example

-1.open the script named singleLongitudinalVortexTunable_FIG4a_d.m
+1.Open the script named singleLongitudinalVortexTunable_FIG4a_d.m
-2.set the radial polarization ratio value in row 8
+2.Set the radial polarization ratio value in the row 8
 ```
 Iz_desired = 1;
 ```